 An Introduction to the Dialectic Method and the Golden Mean Theory as it Relates to Abstraction

-Here our main goal will be to use the “the art of abstraction” (the process of drawing concepts out of concepts, the dialectic method, the related golden mean theory, and other related theories illustrated in our examples above) to help us examine concepts (terms), deduce logical inferences, create “paradigms,” and illustrate positions related to “the basic categories of human understanding” in “the social, political, economic, and other spheres” (in different areas of interest in life).
+Our main goal on this page will be to use the “the art of abstraction” (the process of drawing concepts out of concepts, the dialectic method, the golden mean theory, and other related theories illustrated in our examples above) to help us examine concepts (terms), deduce logical inferences, create “paradigms,” and illustrate positions related to “the basic categories of human understanding” (physical, logical, ethical, metaphysical) in “the social, political, economic, and other spheres” (in different areas of interest in life).

 Or, in the words of the Tao:

 other things become ugly.

 When people see some things as good,

 [and knowing this we can practice the arts of abstraction, deduction, induction, combining, comparison, contradiction, etc; non-being and being are at the core of all things, they are the fundamental duality… and “as above, so below,” all things fit this pattern]